Fats 101: Here’s Everything You Need To Know

 Are trans fats healthy?

 Trans fats can be hidden, but your best bet is to look for grams of trans fat on the nutrition label and look for partially hydrogenated oils in the ingredient section.
-In place of fast food french fries, try making fries at home in the oven.
+Instead of fast food french fries, try making fries at home in the oven.

 Examples for foods rich in fats: